kagiko/vaultwarden-wiki/Using-Podman.md

 [Podman](https://podman.io/) is a daemonless alternative to Docker, which is mostly compatible with Docker containers.

 # Creating a systemd service file
 Podman is easier to run in systemd than Docker due to its daemonless architechture.
-It comes with a handy generate command which can generate systemd files, here's a [good article going into more detail](https://www.redhat.com/sysadmin/podman-shareable-systemd-services).
+It comes with a handy [generate systemd command](http://docs.podman.io/en/latest/markdown/podman-generate-systemd.1.html) which can generate systemd files.
+Here is a [good article that goes into more detail](https://www.redhat.com/sysadmin/podman-shareable-systemd-services) as well as [this article detailing some more recent updates](https://www.redhat.com/sysadmin/improved-systemd-podman).
 ```sh
 $ podman run -d --name bitwarden -v /bw-data/:/data/:Z -e ROCKET_PORT=8080 -p 8080:8080 bitwardenrs/server:latest
 54502f309f3092d32b4c496ef3d099b270b2af7b5464e7cb4887bc16a4d38597